Taggle: Combining Overview and Details in Tabular Data Visualizations: Tabular Data

 Homogeneous datasets lend themselves to compact and simple visual representations, as all data items share the same meaning and scales.
 Heatmaps~\cite{eisen_cluster_1998}, for example, are well suited to homogeneous datasets, as they encode each cell with a color value, which makes it possible to represent individual items at minimal scale.

 Heterogeneous datasets have different semantics, characteristics, and statistics.
 Consequently, they may need separate scales and visual representations for each column.
-For instance, the~\textit{population} is given in absolute numbers and \textit{sex before 15} is stated in percent.
+For instance, the~\textit{population} is given in absolute numbers and \textit{sex before the age of 15} is stated in percent.

-Following this, we distinguish between these data types: \textbf{Vectors} are columns where all associated records are of the same type and semantics, such as the \textit{name}, \textit{gender}, and \textit{age} columns in a table of people.
-Attributes can be categorical, numerical, or textual. \textbf{Matrices} are composed of vectors of the same semantics and data type.
-An example is a country's \textit{GDP} over multiple years, where each year is a vector in the matrix.
-While it is possible to interpret matrices as a list of vectors, it is beneficial to treat them as a matrix, because the homogeneity of the data is an opportunity for aggregation.
-The columns in matrices can also be associated with vectors that describe a common property of the column, such as the decade associated with a year.
+We distinguish between the following data types: \textbf{Attribute columns} where all associated records are of the same type and semantics, such as the \textit{name}, \textit{gender}, and \textit{age} columns in a table of people.
+Attributes can be categorical, numerical, temporal (date and time), or textual. \textbf{Matrices} are composed of attribute columns of the same semantics and data type as is commonly found in, but not exclusive to, time series.
+An example is a country's \textit{GDP} over multiple years, where each year is a column in the matrix.
+A non-time-series example, common in the field of genomics, is a gene expression dataset, where the rows are genes and each patient is a column in the matrix.
+Although it is possible to interpret matrices as a list of columns, it is beneficial to treat them as a matrix, because the homogeneity of the data is an opportunity for compact representation.
+The columns in matrices can also be associated with attributes that describe a common property of the column, such as the decade associated with a year, or a shared phenotype of patients.